 Chapter 2: In Which Justin Trudeau Makes an Indecent Proposal,

-But Probably Not the Kind You’re Hoping For.
+But Not the Kind You Were Hoping For

 Avoiding elevators is pretty easy.
 The trick, you’ve learned, is to just not go inside any elevators.
 The only downside is that you’re stuck using the stairs, which means breaking your New Year’s resolution, to never use stairs.
 At least you get to slide down the bannister, which makes you feel like Mary Poppins.
 (Your outfit also makes you feel like Mary Poppins, because you are dressed like Mary Poppins.
-It’s really important to start a new job on the right foot, by establishing a personal brand.)
+It’s really important to start off a new job on the right foot, by dressing like Mary Poppins!)

-With your face smashed against his chest, the first thing you notice is his scent.
-He smells like chai tea and maple syrup, sweet but alluring.
-You recognize that scent immediately, and you feel heart sink into your stomach.
+With your face smashed against his chest, the first thing you notice is the smell of chai tea and maple syrup, sweet but alluring.
+You recognize the scent immediately, and your heart sinks into your stomach.
 You look up and yes, of course, it’s Justin Trudeau.

 You scramble to get down from his arms as gracefully as possible, your face flushed with what you assume is anger.